ISO-TC211/XML-Best-Practice/README.md

 > [!IMPORTANT]
 > ISO/TC&nbsp;211 standards are model driven, being based on the UML model that defines packages, classes and attributes.
 The XML implementations of those standards attempt to reproduce those models as schemas.

 XML (eXtensible Markup Language) provides a mechanism to transfer information and data in a structured way.
-The use of XML schemas further enhances that transfer by ensuring that the records that conform to that schema (1) will transfer the data in the order that the schema specifies and (2) contain only the allowable values and always the mandatory ones.
+The use of XML schemas further enhances that transfer by ensuring that the records that conform to that schema: 1) will transfer the data in the order that the schema specifies; and 2) contain only the allowable values and always the mandatory ones.
 XML is very samble and is capable of transfering large pay-loads and dealing with very complex schemas.

 Note:
 - XML is case sensitive but, except when entering values within tags, white-space agnostic.